ropensci/roweb3/content/blog/2023-03-30-r-universe-stars-3-en/index.md

 Athanasia Monika Mowinckel introduces herself simply as Mo, which is her nickname.
 But her CV is much more extensive and includes, amog many other activities, her current work at the [Center for Lifespan Changes in Brain and Cognition](https://www.sv.uio.no/psi/english/research/groups/lcbc/index.html) at the University of Oslo in Norway.
 She works there as a scientist and tell us that her work _"involves research software engineering or research data management"_ and because of that _"R is the default statistical program we use for our daily work at the center, and we generate results in the form of R packages."_

 In her work, they use specialized software because of the information they need to process, such as brain images.
-Athanasia explains that at the end of the day all their statistics are in R, and because of that _"having our R packages in our tool belt when we are working is super important for our staff."_
+Athanasia explains that _"at the end of the day all their statistics are in R, and because of that having our R packages in our tool belt when we are working is super important for our staff."_

 Athanasia is working on a project called [Life Brain](https://www.lifebrain.uio.no/), funded by the European Union for the Human Life brand and involving 13 European centers.
 Mo explains that they have developed a lot of research and made publications, and many results have been implemented in R packages.
 Asked about the project, with passion and great enthusiasm, Mo says: